ronaldlaoo/8a7ae46b7d1393b40f5ea014d7734e933d2064defb313683e7da179ec2cfd1b2_cancer_classification/README.md

 ```

 ## MLFlow Integration
 During model training, we used a simple grid search to get the best parameters (n_estimators, max_depth, random_state) for our RandomForestClassifier.
+The best performing model was identified using accuracy scoring and the accuracy and F1 results are logged to MLflow to identify actual performance.

-The best performing model was identified using accuracy scoring and the accuracy and F1 results are logged to MLflow.
+In addition, the grid search allows us to systematically evaluate multiple parameter combinations and ensure that the resulting model is not only accurate but also generalizes well to unseen data.
+Logging these metrics in MLflow enables us to track model performance over time and compare different runs for reproducibility and future improvements.

 ## Model Drift Detection
 The drift detection uses evidently the drift metrics of the dataset and the features.
 The drift report metrics should be saved to the reports directory.